Anubala85/deep-learning-challenge/README.md

 - "RELU" activation function was used for hidden layers with "Sigmoid" for the outer layer
 - Number of Epochs was set to 40

+# Summary

+In summary, the neural network model leveraging TensorFlow and Keras was able to achieve an accuracy of 77.9% in classifying the success of organizations funded by AlphabetSoup Charity.
+Although the set of instructions provided for the initial model asked to drop off the "NAME" variable, inclusion of this variable was key to improving the model accuracy.
+Attempted 3 optimizations by changing columns, binning categorical variables, altering hidden layers and number of neurons, changing activation functions and # epochs.
+After such attempts, final model has been created with an accuracy of 77.9% which is beyond the targeted rate of 75%.
+Alternatively, I recommend using a different type of model, such as Random Forest Classifier or a Support Vector Machine (SVM) for handling such classification problems.
+These models are effective in binary classifications and may be able to achieve a higher accuracy without the need for too many optimization attempts.
+They are proven to better handle both numerical and categorical variables while accounting for data outliers and imbalanced datasets.